 In the old Byzantine monastery that later became a Benedictine monastery, the floors and walls are still decorated with mosaics from the 6th century.
 The Church of St. Francis portrays the monastic revolution that ran from the monastery of the friars and beggars, right through to the Franciscan Monastery during the 18th century.
 There are still some buildings (churches) that managed to survive the split between the eastern and western Catholic Church.
 If you are looking for an overview of the evolution and development of civilization in this region then the Museum of Istria is the best place to visit.
 The museum offers a variety of exhibitions, including art and other objects that depict the historical and cultural moments and events that took place in this area.

-Pula is a useful starting point for a fly drive of the area, for example, our Coastal Odyssey or Slovenia and Istria itineraries.
-In fact it also works as an arrival or departure point for the catamaran service to/from Venice which has become a popular add-on.
-History fills the town and you could easily merit a full day's sightseeing here - not just the incredibly preserved Roman remains but also churches from almost every epoch of Christianity.
-Don't miss the 14th Century Byzantine fortress on the hill overlooking Pula, it houses the museum of the region.
+Pula is a useful starting point for a fly drive of the area, for example, our "Coastal Odyssey" or "Slovenia and Istria" itineraries.
+In fact it also works as an arrival or departure point for the fast-ferry catamaran service to/from Venice which has become a popular add-on.
+History fills the town and you could easily merit a full day's sightseeing here - not just the incredibly preserved Roman remains but also churches from almost every epoch of Christianity and don't miss the 14th Century Byzantine fortress on the hill overlooking Pula, which houses the museum of the region.

-R Swain, Oct 2015
+R Swain, UK, Oct 2015